 Norbulingka (2.5 hours): Norbulingka means "Jeweled Garden".
 Constructed as a summer palace for the Dalai Lama, it later served the whole government administration.
 It was built by the 7th Dalai Lama and served both administrative and religious purposes.

 Sera Monastery (3 hours): Located in the northern suburbs of Lhasa, The Sera Monastery is a complex of 4 structures; the Great Assembly Hall and three colleges.
 It was founded in 1419 by Jamchen Chojey of Sakya Yeshe of Zel Gungtang (1355–1435), a disciple of Tsongkhapa.
 'Sera' means wild roses and was called this because the monastery was surrounded by wild roses.
-One of the three main monasteries of Lhasa, it is here that the monks "famous daily debates" take place.
+One of the three main monasteries of Lhasa, it is here that the monk's "famous daily debates" take place.

 Tips: Every day (except Mondays) at 15:00, there is a debate about Buddhist doctrines among the monks at Sera Monastery.
-The debating is held in the grounds and is a necessary way of learning sutras and scriptures.
+The debating is held on the grounds and is a necessary way of learning sutras and scriptures.
 Visitors can watch the debate, but it is advised to keep quiet.

 Lhasa Kitchen: Lhasa Kitchen is near the Jokhang Temple.
-It is decorated by merging Tibetan style with Indian, Nepalese, Chinese and Italian architecture.
+It is decorated by merging Tibetan style with Indian, Nepalese, Chinese, and Italian architecture.
 It serves a variety of styles of food.

 Day 3: FULL DAY AT LHASA: